 This blog cant…

-- Make you rich quick (and you should avoid any website that tells you they can like the plague)
+- Make you rich quick (and you should avoid any website that tells you they can)

 - Offer you individual, tailored financial guidance or investment advice.